What's inside the Republican health care bill?

 Lift contribution caps on flexible spending accounts.
 Obamacare put a cap on annual contributions to flexible spending accounts based on cost of living figures.
 For 2017, that cap was $2,600.
 The GOP bill would do away with that limit as of December 31, 2017.

 Offer two tax cuts for the wealthy.
 The bill would eliminate two taxes that Obamacare imposed on the well-to-do to help pay for the law: The 3.8% tax on investment income and the 0.9% Medicare payroll tax on incomes over $200,000 for individuals and $250,000 for married couples who file jointly.
-The investment income tax would disappear in 2017, but the Medicare payroll tax would remain until the end of 2022.
+The investment income tax would disappear in 2017, but the Medicare payroll tax would remain until 2023.

 Related: Here's how much millionaires would save under GOP Obamacare repeal bill